LiskArchive/lisk-legacy-docs/maintain-node.md

 ## How to set up a node

-To set up a node, simply follow the setup guide for your desired ditribution, described on the [Lisk Core Introduction](../lisk-core/introduction.md#distributions) page.
+To set up a node, simply follow the setup guide for your desired distribution, described on the [Lisk Core Introduction](../lisk-core/introduction.md#distributions) page.

 The 3 available distributions of Lisk Core are: